atlesn/rrr/README.dev.md

 - rrr_socket_client.c
   - Protocol independent wrapper framework for connection management
   - File descriptors are created outside the framework and then "pushed" into a collection
+  - Used for listening servers, connecting clients and datagram reading
   - Automatic reading streams of RRR-messages, array tree data and raw data
   - Automatic writing